The marine ingredients organization’s publication covers the output accrued during the first eight months of 2021.

 Taking account of the overall production in Chile, Denmark, Faroe Islands, Iceland, India, Ireland, the Ivory Coast, Mauritius, Norway, Peru, South Africa, the UK and the US, the IFFO said, however, that Peru, Chile and India were the only countries that managed to boost their output from January to August 2021.

-Meanwhile, fishmeal and fish oil production in China resumed in September, as the marine fishing bans were lifted, noted the IFFO report.
+Meanwhile, fishmeal and fish oil production in China resumed in September, as the annual marine fishing bans, aimed at conservation, were lifted, noted the IFFO report.

 Chinese fishmeal production between May and September relies only on by-products, thus volumes remain subdued.
 “Domestic marine ingredients production [in China] usually has its peak in the last quarter of the year, therefore it is not clear yet what the local supply of fishmeal and fish oil will be this year,” said the IFFO.